 By Page Love, MS, RDN, CSSD, USPTA

-Explore new products such as sport beverages, electrolyte gels, chews, on-court snacks, and electrolyte tablets.
+Final tip: Explore new sports hydration products this summer.
 Try different brands and flavors to see what helps your performance the most.
-Remember to try these out before practice vs for match play the first time.
-There may be an anxiety or nervous elements to match days that may throw off your gastro-intestinal tract, so knowing what works for your performance is key.
-Here are some examples of popular science-based products that you may want to experiment with this winter:
+Remember to try these out before practice vs match play for the first time.
+Knowing what works for your performance for match play is key.
+Here are a few examples:

-- Nuun Electrolyte tablets — These are a great option for a lower carbohydrate, moderate electrolyte option for lower-temperature electrolyte needs on the court.
-These also are great for general use during day hydration to better meet your electrolyte needs.
+- Nuun Sport Electrolyte tablets are a great option for a lower carbohydrate, moderate electrolyte option for lower-temperature electrolyte needs on the court.

 Page Love is an avid ALTA participant and sport dietitian in private practice in the Atlanta area and also a consultant to both the WTA and ATP professional tennis tours.
 She is a member of the USTA Sport Science Committee.
 You can find her at nutrifitga.com.